 2- How Did You Get Started?

 I just, did.
-I knew I was miserable on the path I was on (working in corporate sales), I knew I was in love with dissecting experiences, and I knew that just about anything else would do.
+I knew I was unfulfilled on the path I was on (working in corporate sales), I knew I was in love with dissecting experiences, and I knew that just about anything else would do.

 I quit my job, sublet my place for 4 months (an arbitrary amount of time I gave myself to “figure it all out” – HA), moved back home for the first time since I was 17, sat in the same chair at my grandparent’s dining room table for 21 days straight to build this website, and called on any and all resources I had (mostly friends from FSU with couches) to get me traveling to more exotic places.
 I finally allowed myself to invest in a professional camera.